Whoever believes in me, as the Scripture has said, streams of living water will flow from within him (John 7:38).

 It was during this very water pouring ceremony that Jesus stood up and cried out, "Whoever believes in me, as the Scripture has said, streams of living water will flow from within him" (John 7:38).

 Jesus was referring to the Hebrew Scriptures and the words of the prophets when he said, "streams of living water will flow."
-Where do we find references to "living water" in the Old Testament; what passage did he have in mind?
+Where do we find references to "living water" in the Old Testament; what passages did he have in mind?
 (This is an important question to ask ourselves concerning all of Jesus' life and words.)
+Consider the following:

 But my people have exchanged their Glory